Top Ten Fictional Serial Killers

 Freddie Krueger is THE BEST!
 The burnt face just gives me the creeps.
 Scary face, nasty words, the dream killer's got it all!
 He deserves number 1!

-Norman Bates (Psycho) Norman Bates is a character created by writer Robert Bloch as the main character in his novel Psycho, and portrayed by Anthony Perkins as the primary antagonist of the 1960 film of the same name directed by Alfred Hitchcock and its sequels.
+Norman Bates is a character created by writer Robert Bloch for his novel Psycho.
+He was portrayed by Anthony Perkins as the primary antagonist of Alfred Hitchcock's 1960 film adaptation and its three sequels.
+Bates is known for his disturbing psychological complexity, particularly his alternate personality... read more

 It's not his fault...
 His mother made him do it.